sidharrth2002/LaBo/report/main.typ

 #figure(
   image("images/covidx-full-supervision-hist.png", width: 70%),
-  caption: [Fully Supervised Gating Distribution for Covid-X] ) <covidx-gating_dist>
+  caption: [Fully Supervised Gating Distribution for COVID-QU-Ex] ) <covidx-gating_dist>

 The specialist is also consistently strong across all shots, with incremental improvements as more data is appended -- unlike in dermatoscopy where the generalist eventually catches up under full supervision.
 BioMedCLIP was trained with an extensive volume of X-Ray data ($10^6$ samples), an order of magnitude higher than dermatoscopic samples.
 Crucially, X-Ray classification often hinges on subtle clinical markers (e.g. faint opacities, lesions) which are difficult to identify on a purely visual or textural level in bitonal images, likely requiring domain-specific context and known prior connections in the scientific literature to help the model make accurate diagnoses.
 Meanwhile, the maximum gate value ($approx 0.71$) in #ref(<val-gate-max>) shows that the gating network never collapses to rely exclusively on the specialist—indicating that, even under full supervision, the model still draws on generalist cues when beneficial.